ROKS Seongnam

 ROKS Seongnam (PCC-775) was a Pohang-class corvette of the Republic of Korea Navy.

 Development and design

 The Pohang class is a series of corvettes built by different Korean shipbuilding companies.
 The class consists of 24 ships and some after decommissioning were sold or given to other countries.
 There are five different types of designs in the class from Flight II to Flight VI.

 Construction and career

 Seongnam was launched on 11 December 1987 by Daewoo Shipbuilding.
-The vessel was commissioned on 24 November 2013.

 On 18 May 2020, the BRP Rizal and ROKS Seongnam underwent together in an exercise.